ucphhpc/publishing-tools/README.rst

                                 Which checksum algorithm to use when --with-checksum is enabled. (default: sha256) --with-signature, -ws
                                 Whether to also publish a signed edition of the source to the specified destination directory. (default: False)
-        --signature-generator {gpg}, -sg {gpg}
+        --signature-source {source_input,generated_checksum_file}, -ss {source_input,generated_checksum_file}
+                                What should be used as input for the signature.
+Default is the source file.
+If --with-checksum is enabled, the checksum file can also be used. (default: source_input) --signature-generator {gpg}, -sg {gpg}
                                 Which signature tool to use when --with-signature is enabled. (default: gpg) --signature-key SIGNATURE_KEY, -sk SIGNATURE_KEY
                                 Which key to sign with when --with-signature is enabled. (default: None) --signature-args SIGNATURE_ARGS, -sa SIGNATURE_ARGS
-                                Optional arguments to give the selected --signature-generator. (default: --sign --batch) --verbose, -v         Flag to enable verbose output. (default: False)
+                                Optional arguments to give the selected --signature-generator. (default: --sign --batch) --signature-output SIGNATURE_OUTPUT, -so SIGNATURE_OUTPUT
+                                Path of the generated signature file.
+Default is None, which will output to the FILE path with the --signature-generator extension (default: None)
+        --verbose, -v         Flag to enable verbose output. (default: False)

 After a source has been published with a checksum and/or signature, the ``verify`` tool can be used to verify the integrity of the source.